Cohen and Wolf Welcomes Attorney Lauren Kostes for a Conversation About the U.S. Asylum System & Recent ICE Whistleblower Complaint

 Lauren’s presentation provided attendees with detailed information about the status of the pending whistleblower complaint, the realities of the conditions within ICE Detention Centers, and what individuals living within the U.S. asylum system experience.
 Lauren also offered various resources to ensure attendees could pursue more information about these issues and continue the conversation.

-Cohen and Wolf is exceedingly grateful to Attorney Kostes for her outstanding presentation and her contribution to the continued success of the Diversity & Inclusion Committee’s Lunch & Learn Series.
+Cohen and Wolf is exceedingly grateful to Attorney Kostes for her outstanding presentation and her contribution to the continued success of the Diversity, Equity & Inclusion Committee’s Lunch & Learn Series.